dedmau5/Cypress_test/README.md

 # Cypress_test
+poc with cypress.io

 Install nodejs https://nodejs.org/en/

-npm install cypress
+`npm install cypress`

-or clone this repo and npm install
+or clone this repo and run `npm install` profit :)

-profit
+Run cypress: `npx cypress open` will open the cypress "app". keep in the background while developing and the test will run with every save you do.